elugens/hello-javascript/docs/bonus-javascript-design-patterns/introduction-to-design-patterns/introduction.md

   </summary>
   <div>
   <div>
-      <strong>Interview Response:</strong> A structural design pattern in JavaScript provides a way to organize code to solve common software design problems, such as object composition and class inheritance.
+      <strong>Interview Response:</strong> A structural design pattern in JavaScript concerns object composition and the design of relationships between objects, focusing on simplifying the structure and identifying simple ways for entities to relate.
     </div>
     <br />
     <div>